 - Awareness – facilitate a roadshow or townhall presentation to provide awareness about the change.
 Be clear with attendees what the change is, when it is happening, who’s involved/impacted, and who should they contact for with questions or concerns.
 Allow open Q&A to start understanding the “areas of resistance” from the group.

 - Acceptance – conduct monthly readiness reviews and track attendance and participation.
 These readiness reviews will go through any updates of the change initiative from a broad perspective and allow round-table bi-directional dialogue between the project team each of the functional area liaisons regarding their readiness state.
-As time progresses with a change initiative, more information is discovered.
+As time progresses with a change initiative, more information is discovered and conveyed.
 This new information may introduce new change adoption areas to address.
 Keeping an open and regular dialogue with the cross-functional teams is imperative to successful change.

 It’s important to track and publish the progression of the stakeholder groups’ journeys.
 Each change journey may be different for the different groups; they may have different needs and different timelines.
 What may be defined as “adoption readiness activities” for one group may not align with those needed for another group.
 That’s ok.
 This tracker will ensure you are addressing each team’s needs at a pace that works for them.